konveyor/kai/docs/scenarios/jdk_8_to_17_migration/README.md

 #### Applying Fixes

-Click the `check icon` on the file in the left pane to apply the changes.
+Click `Accept All` to apply the changes.

 #### Final Output